 - The carrying value of oil and gas properties, property, plant and equipment, and goodwill may be affected due to changes in estimated future cash flows. - Depreciation and amortisation charges in profit or loss may change where such charges are determined using the UOP method, or where the useful life of the related assets change. - Provisions for decommissioning may change as the changes to the reserve estimates affect expectations about when such activities will occur and the associated cost of these activities. - 3.8 Investment Property: The Group carries its investment property at fair value, with changes in fair values being recognised in the consolidated income statement.
-The Group engaged a qualified independent property consultant to determine fair value reflecting market conditions at 31 December 2022. - 3.9 Units of production depreciation of oil and gas properties: Oil and gas properties are depreciated using the units of production (UOP) method over total proved reserves.
+The Group engaged a qualified independent property consultant to determine fair value reflecting market conditions at each reporting date i.e. 31 December. - 3.9 Units of production depreciation of oil and gas properties: Oil and gas properties are depreciated using the units of production (UOP) method over total proved reserves.
 This results in a depreciation/amortisation charge proportional to the depletion of the anticipated remaining production from the field.
 Each items' life, which is assessed annually, has regard to both its physical life limitations and to present assessments of economically recoverable reserves of the field at which the asset is located.
 These calculations require the use of estimates and assumptions, including the amount of recoverable reserves and estimates of future capital expenditure.
 The calculation of the UOP rate of depreciation could be impacted to the extent that actual production in the future is different from current forecast production based on total proved reserves, or future capital expenditure estimates changes.
-Changes to proved reserves could arise due to changes in the factors or assumptions used in estimating reserves and are accounted for prospectively. - 3.10 Decommissioning costs: Decommissioning costs will be incurred by the Group at the end of the operating life of some of the Group's facilities and properties.
-The Group assesses its decommissioning provision at each reporting date.
-The ultimate decommissioning costs are uncertain and cost estimates can vary in response to many factors, including changes to relevant legal requirements, the emergence of new restoration techniques or experience at other production sites.
-The expected timing, extent and amount of expenditure can also change, for example in response to changes in reserves or changes in laws and regulations or their interpretation.
-Therefore, significant estimates and assumptions are made in determining the provision for decommissioning.
-As a result, there could be significant adjustments to the provisions established which would affect future financial results.
-The provision at reporting date represents management's best estimate of the present value of the future decommissioning costs required.
+Changes to proved reserves could arise due to changes in the factors or assumptions used in estimating reserves and are accounted for prospectively.